Kvalifika/kvalifika-web-sdk/README.md

 Visit our complete feature list to better know what we have for your business [Feature list](https://github.com/Kvalifika/kvalifika-web-sdk/blob/master/documentation/Features.md)

-#### Getting started

-First you need to signup and get tokens your APP_ID and SECRET_KEY from http://admin.kvalifika.com Tokens you can find Setting -> Security -> Credentials

-APP_ID you should use in index.html
-SECRET_KEY you should use in index.js file

 ##### Installing dependencies and launch sample application

 First navigate on example folder and launch commands below